MAB688/calorie-tracker/README.md

 To run the project locally, follow these steps:

 1. Clone the repository: `git clone [repository_url]`
-2. Navigate to the project directory: `cd nutrient-tracking-project`
+2. Navigate to the project directory: `cd meal-tracker`
 3. Install dependencies: `npm install`
 4. Start the application: `npm start`